How to tune SQL in a MySQL system: Find bottlenecks

 t, at Sort by query time or average query time

-l,al: Sort by lock time or average lock time
+l, al: Sort by lock time or average lock time

 r, ar Sort by number of lines sent or average number of lines sent

-c sort by count
+c Sort by Count

-The above command will output slowlog statistics.
+The above command will output the slowlog statistics

-・Check output results
+- Check the output results

 $ more 160721_mysqldumpslow.log